 5. Baking Soda

 Baking soda is an amazing ingredient you can use to make a powerful toilet bowl cleaner.
-Although it doesn’t have any bacteria-fighting benefits, it does an amazing job of keeping the toilet free from ugly rings, debris and stains.
+Although it doesn’t have any bacteria-fighting benefits, it does an amazing job of keeping the toilet free from ugly rings, debris, and stains.
 Especially when combined with white vinegar and some essential oils, it can make a really powerful bowl cleaner and stain remover.

 Formulas For Natural Toilet Cleaners

 Now that you know what ingredients can be used to make an effective toilet cleaner, it is time to move on to the actual formulas.
-We have a couple different options to recommend:
+We have a couple of different options to recommend:

 This formula is ideal for any type of tough cleaning.
 It will effectively get rid of all the odors and bacteria attached to your toilet bowl.
-To make this solution, you will need three quarters of a cup of borax, ten drops of lavender essential oil, five drops of lemon essential oil, and one cup of white vinegar.
+To make this solution, you will need three-quarters of a cup of borax, ten drops of lavender essential oil, five drops of lemon essential oil, and one cup of white vinegar.
 Combine all these ingredients in a bottle or a bowl.